PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-06 07:34:20
+Last updated: 2024-04-06 07:34:52
-Random Quote: When treating with liars, even an honest man must lie.  -  Wyman Manderly
+Random Quote: So you do have a plan?
+Yeah, Mr. White!
+Yeah, science! - Jesse Pinkman